Sebastian9988/phiTV/README.md

 This is a task carried out for the ORT university, in which I implemented tactics and architecture patterns that allowed my system to have good performance and modifiability as main quality attributes.

-## Installation

-Follow these steps:

-1. In the Payment Gateway, Regulatory Unit, and phiTV components, run the `npm install` command to download project dependencies.
-2. Make sure you have `Docker Desktop` installed.
-3. Install MongoDB version 4.18.0 in Docker, running on port 27027.
-4. Use the `node index` command for the Payment Gateway and Regulatory Unit APIs.
-5. Use the `node app` command for phiTV.

 ## Description

 This project is a web application that offers various functionalities related to streaming services.
 The application has been developed using NodeJs with javascript